There are two primary things we’re focused on when it comes to our SEO agency:

 Existing pages can often be much easier to rank because they may already have some existing equity in the form of links and established topical authority.

 This approach is especially helpful when kicking off a new campaign with a brand new client because a few quick wins early on can really help you establish credibility with your clients right from the very beginning, which will have a direct impact on your retention rates.
+I’ll be using a lawyer SEO campaign we helped out with as an example in this post.

-Setting Up the File
+Setting Up the Keyword Research File

 The way we do set up our keyword research file is somewhat dependent upon pulling in data from an already completed website quality audit (a type of SEO audit we do for clients).